Will-Barnard-WB/Full-Stack-Fitness-Tracking-Web-App/README.md

-# 🏃‍♂️ Full-Stack Fitness Tracking Web App
+# 🏃‍♂️ Full-Stack Fitness Tracking Web Application

 A full-featured fitness tracking platform that integrates with the **Garmin API** to collect and analyze user health data.
 This app allows users to: